Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Admire the view from the belvedere

-For a spectacular panorama, all you have to do is reach the viewpoint perched atop the cliffs.
+For a spectacular panorama, simply head for the viewpoint perched atop the cliffs.
 This site, easily accessible by car or scooter, offers breathtaking views.
 From a secure platform, you can admire the beach below, with the wreck in the center and the sparkling sea on the horizon.
-Photographers will also find this an exceptional setting, especially at sunrise, when the colors are at their most intense.
+Photographers will also find it an exceptional setting, especially at sunrise, when the colors are at their most intense.

 Practical tips for visiting Navagio